Autosomal dominant is one of several ways that a trait or disorder can be passed down (inherited) through families.

 Dominant inheritance means an abnormal gene from one parent can cause disease, even though the matching gene from the other parent is normal.
 The abnormal gene dominates.

 Stankiewicz P, Lupsik JR. Gene, genomic, and chromosomal disorders.
 In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 39.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 40.